Joao-M-Silva/padel_analytics/README.md

 ````
 python main.py
 ````
-Note: this file assumes a fixed camera setup.
+Note: currently this implementation assumes a fixed camera setup.
 As a result, a UI for selecting court keypoints will pop up asking you to select 12 unique court keypoints that are further used for homographic computations.
 Please refer to main.py lines 24-38.

 # Collaborations
 I am currently looking for collaborations to uplift this project to new heights.
 If you are interested feel free to e-mail me jsilvawasd@hotmail.com